miftarienis/Product/README.md

 # Product Management System

 Product Management System is a system where you can manage the products by adding or deleting them.
+Also in the system the buyer will have the options to see the locations of the products.

 ## What's inside